DelfsEngineering/FM-HAM/README.md

 `CheckCount ( priv ; num )` num or simple string comparator, eg `"<=5"`
 #### Always returns value (string)
 `ReturnPriv ( priv )`

+### TODO's
+- Add demo and integration with and self tests ( all in one)
+- Define the functions needed from a mock example's requirements